-- 3. Be sure to give the team 8 minutes to solve the problem.
-Warn the team when 2 minutes and again when 1 minute remains.
-The team can ask to be scored at any time. - 4.
-If the team members are not placing the structure on the base, remind them it must be on a base to receive score.
-Allow them to place it when time ends.
-If the structure breaks during scoring, still give the points.
-Score after the team leaves the room. - 5.
-When judging creativity of the solution, assess the team's strategy, especially how they use the materials and how they connect the materials.
+- 3. Be sure to give exactly 5 minutes in Part I. Remember to warn the team when 2 minutes and again when 1 minute remains.
+Give exactly 1 minute in Part II.
+Warn the team when 30 seconds and again when 10 seconds remain. - 4.
+If the bridge breaks during testing or becomes disconnected from a book, the team will receive score for the coins that were supported up to that point.
+Take note of each coin as the team places it on the structure.
+Teams will receive either 3 points or 6 points for the coins, not both. - 5.
+When judging creativity of the solution, assess the team's strategy, especially how they use the materials and how they place the coins onto the structure.
 Was there risk-taking involved?
-When scoring how well the team works together, consider the extent that all team members are involved in coming up with ideas, working on the structure, placing the items, etc. - 6.
-Be sure all of the bases are available to the teams at all times in case they decide to change the base they wish to use.
+When scoring how well the team works together, consider the extent that all team members are involved in coming up with ideas, working on the bridge, placing the items, etc.